Circle of Two

-Circle of Two is a 1981 Canadian drama film starring Richard Burton.
+Circle of Two is a 1981 Canadian drama film starring Richard Burton and Tatum O'Neal.
 It was the last film directed by acclaimed film noir director Jules Dassin.
-O'Neal - sixteen at the time of filming - appears topless in one scene.
+O'Neal - fifteen at the time of filming - appears topless in one scene.

-The film has been distributed by B-movie company Troma Entertainment.
-It has also been distributed under the title "Obsession."
-The film was shot in Toronto.
-Paintings shown in the movie are done by Toronto artist Harold Town.
-The film was almost universally ridiculed on its release, and has since then largely been forgotten.

 Plot

-A 60-year-old artist, who has lost his inspiration when his muse left him 10 years previously, regains it when he falls in love with a sixteen-year-old played by Tatum O'Neal.
+A 60-year-old artist, who has lost his inspiration when his muse left him 10 years previously, regains it when he falls in love with a sixteen-year-old.